 · Children’s understanding of the local area through ‘Home Sweet Home’

-· Map reading skills using the local area with a Pirate theme.
+· Map reading skills using the local area with an Australian theme.

-· Hot and cold places by looking at Antarctica and Rainforests.
+· Hot and cold places by looking at Antarctica, The Arctic and the Rainforest.

 In Key Stage 2 we cover: